This topic provides the guidelines for Brokers, Traders, Administrators, and support staff to install and run CME Direct™.

 Connection Via Customer or 3rd Party Managed Direct Network Connection

 Customers can use a new or existing, self-managed or third-party connection solution to CME Data Center.
 GLink and EConnect connections are supported.
-Please contact Market Technology Sales (MTS) Engineers or Global Account Management (GAM) if interested in other available connection options.
+Please contact Platform Solutions or Global Account Management (GAM) if interested in other available connection options.

 To configure connection details, complete the following: